- The Washington Times - Friday, February 13, 2026

 President Trump has buried media outlets in an unprecedented avalanche of lawsuits alleging they defamed him and sullied his reputation, a move legal scholars say could strike the largest blow against media bias ever seen.

-Since 2024, Mr. Trump has filed lawsuits against eight media companies, demanding an astounding total of $65 billion in damages.
+Since 2024, Mr. Trump has filed lawsuits against eight media companies, seeking an astounding $65 billion in damages.
 Separately, he is suing the IRS for leaking his tax returns to The New York Times.
-Of the nine lawsuits, two companies settled with the president for tens of millions of dollars, while the other seven cases are still pending.
+Of the nine lawsuits, two companies have settled with the president for tens of millions of dollars, while the other seven remain pending.

-Mr. Trump did not file any lawsuits targeting media bias during his first term.
-While out of office, he filed four separate suits: two against The Times and one each against CNN and The Washington Post.
-All of which were dismissed.
+Mr. Trump did not file any lawsuits alleging media bias during his first term.
+While out of office, he filed four lawsuits: two against The Times and one each against CNN and The Washington Post.
+All were dismissed.

-Historian Craig Shirley said no president has ever been as litigious as Mr. Trump.
+Historian Craig Shirley said no other president has been as litigious as Mr. Trump.
 In fact, he couldn’t recall a previous president ever personally filing lawsuits over perceived slights.

-He also said he understands why Mr. Trump took this litigious course.
+He said he understands why Mr. Trump took this litigious course.

 “This is unprecedented because the attacks on Trump are unprecedented,” Mr. Shirley said.
 “Awful things have been said about presidents for years, but we’ve never seen a president attacked by the media to this level with this degree of irresponsibility.”